rubin-dp0/delegate-contributions-dp01/README.md

  - the author's name
  - the date the tutorial was last tested
  - the goals of the notebook

- - see the example directory for guidance
+See the example directory for guidance on formatting notebooks and markdown files.

 ## Need to learn how to use GitHub?